ctetezpurtrainees/ctetezpurtrainees.github.io/about/index.md

 title: About
 ---

-### This is a simple static GitHub page for the Trainees of Govt.
+### This is a simple static GitHub page for the B.Ed.
+Trainees of Govt.
 College of Education (CTE), Tezpur.
 > Address:
 >
 > Govt.College of Teacher Education (CTE), Tezpur